bugsbugsbux/notes-on-nix/notes-on-nix.md

   derivation) with `nix-instantiate ./myderivation.nix`
 - or even just to evaluate it (no instantiation) with `nix-instantiate --eval ./myderivation.nix`.
+- Using `nix-shell ./myderivation.nix` just drops you into the build environment and allows to manually build the package; this is useful for debugging purposes.
 The filename may be omitted if it is `./default.nix`.

 A builder will *not run* if neither the derivation nor its dependencies